scarrillo/Log4j-Sublime/README.md

 TODO:
   - Separate configuration for log file.
 Currently looks for: log4j.log
   - Regexp for filter
+  - Optimize append.
+Has to be a cleaner way to open/configure/append this.
   - Figure out how to bundle this all up
   - Learn more Python oO